rootkovska/rootkovska.github.io/README.md

 block, falsify, or censor this blog, there are dozens of alternative ways of how this repo (blog) could be delivered, e.g. via Tor or other transports, and thanks to using git signed tags, its integrity could be always verified.
-All the documents contained in this repo (apart from the old Blogger posts which have been converted automatically) have been created with an assumption to be easily readable using just a standard text editor or viewer.
+All the documents contained in this repo have been created with an assumption to be easily readable using just a standard text editor or viewer.

 Patches or pull requests welcome!
 ----------------------------------